 Change of plans at the last minute

-We hired a lovely lady called Jessica to put together our wedding on Kauai, which made our lives easier in back in London.
+We hired a lovely lady called Jessica to put together our wedding on Kauai, which made our lives easier back in London.
 While we chose the location, the date, vows and the time of the ceremony, Jessica joined all the dots before we touched down in Honolulu a couple of days before.

 Jessica arrived to meet us before the wedding and after investigating our location, suggested that we get married on the very same beach.
 Even though Tunnels beach (our original choice) was just round the corner, having the ceremony right outside our door was even more perfect.